apache/fury/README.md

     // multiple serializations of different objects.
     {
       Fury fury = Fury.builder().withLanguage(Language.JAVA)
-        // Allow to deserialize objects unknown types,
+        // Allow to deserialize objects unknown types, more flexible
-        // more flexible but less secure.
+        // but may be insecure if the classes contains malicious code.
         // .requireClassRegistration(false)
         .build();
       // Registering types can reduce class name serialization overhead, but not mandatory.